 - The placenta begins progesterone secretion to supplement that of the corpus luteum during pregnancy.

-- Women's progesterone levels drop sharply during menopause.
+- Progesterone levels drop sharply during perimenopause.

 - Laboratories can produce progesterone.
 Synthetic steroid hormones with similar properties are called progestin.